federicomassa/Tesi_tmp/README.md

 	    - checked that it is function of truth eta and truth phi U	    WARNING: if extended to all particles, TruthParticle pt/eta/phi fill has to be restricted to charged particles.
+            - cut for eta,phi of nSiHits > 10
 Hits:       ONLY FOR GUN, SO OKAY
 	    for every track, takes the number of total,pix or SCT hits divided for fake and !fake tracks